 Spacers are an essential part of clay jewellery making.

-When creating a finished piece with your silver clay, you generally need at least two different thicknesses spacers.
-These plastic spacers are perfect to help ensure your clay is rolled to the correct thickness without having to use playing cards.
+When creating a finished piece with your silver clay, you generally need at least two different thicknesses of spacers.
+These plastic spacers for ensuring your clay is rolled to the correct thickness without having to use playing cards.
 Simply put the spacers on either side of your clay, and use a roller to roll out the clay to an even thickness.

-Finally, the needle tool is a useful tool, perfect for adding those finishing touches to your PMC piece
+Finally, the needle tool is a useful tool that is perfect for adding those finishing touches to your silver clay piece

-The needle tool is very good for cutting out wet clay, so if you’re tracing round your pattern to cut your clay out.
+The needle tool is efficient at cutting out wet clay, especially if you’re tracing round your pattern to cut your clay out.
 If you’re going to have an inside shape in your piece, it’s also very good for lifting the inside piece out once you’ve cut it.

-These are my top five essential clay tools, hopefully these help you get started in your silver clay jewellery making journey!
+These are our top five essential silver clay tools, that will hopefully these help you get started in your silver clay jewellery making journey!
 Browse our full range of PMC clay and tools used with silver clay online.